 To set up your listing, you’ll first need to claim or add it.
 Click the links below to get started (note: if you are a Smile Marketing client, we’ve already claimed your listing on your behalf):

 Say that you practice in Corpus Christi, and you specialize in orthodontics.
-Ideally, your listing will show up when someone searches something like, “orthodontist in Corpus Christi.”
+Ideally, your dental Google My Business listing will show up when someone searches something like, “orthodontist in Corpus Christi.”
 Such visibility could translate into highly qualified visitors to your website.

-Of course, this is easier said than done.
-To reach your SEO goals, consider the following six best practices…
+Of course, this is all easier said than done.
+To reach your SEO goals (and conclude this dental practice SEO guide), consider the following six best practices…

 1. Accurate Practice Information

 Arguably the most important component of local dental SEO is the trinity of information known as NAP (name, address, and phone number).
 Local search engines have to validate your existence.
 In order to do so, they must ensure that all the data aligns.